 Companies that are doing business with medical devices in Europe are navigating the transition from the EU's old MDD (Medical Device Directive) to its new MDR (Medical Device Regulation).
 "Every company that sells a device in Europe . . . will have to update a considerable amount of their documentation," says Kasic.

 Needs: "It's human capital," says Kasic.
 "Right now, that is one of the biggest difficulties."
 Boulder iQ competes with big companies for the workers to fill manufacturing and assembly jobs.
 "The large-scale manufacturers, they're busy, too," he says.

-To accommodate the merger, the company built a mezzanine above the production floor.
+To accommodate the growth, the company built a mezzanine above the production floor.
 "We can do that again," says Kasic.
 After that, Boulder iQ may be in the market for more space.
 The lease on the company's facility on the north side of Boulder is up in 2020, but Kasic likes the proximity to residential neighborhoods and Boulder Beer Company, just down the street.
 "If you can't ride your bike to work and walk to beer, it's not the right place," he laughs.